AARNet/Globus-Community/globus-community-au/era24_workshop/README.md

 <img src="resources/globus_file_manager.png" alt="Globus File Manager" width="1000"/>

 You are now ready to transfer files using Globus.
 To do so, we will need to show the intended source and destination collections in two-pane mode.
-Click on the “set two pane” button on the top right of the window as follows:
+Click on the "set two pane" button on the top right of the window as follows:

 <img src="resources/globus_file_manager_two_pane_button.png" alt="Globus File Manager Two Pane Button" width="750"/>